markcnunes/export-patreon-comments/README.md

 Patreon loads about 10 or so comments on a post at a time.
 You have to manually refresh the load button to read the next round.
 It can take a long time if there is a high number of comments.

-Use this chrome extension on Patreon's posts pages shows all comments or export it as a CSV file.
+Use this chrome extension on Patreon's posts pages to show all comments or export it as a CSV file.

 How to use: Right-click on the page.